schematics/schematics/README.md

 ### Aggregating Errors

-`validate_class_fields` also offers more full validation.
-Pass `validate_all=True` to return 0 or more exceptions.
-0 exceptions indicates validation was successful.
+DictShield's validation methods can also give you a list of which individual fields failed validation.
+Calling a Document's `validate()` method with `validate_all=True` will raise a `ShieldDocException` whose `errors_list` attriute is a list of 0 or more exceptions, and calling `validate_class_fields` with `validate_all=True` will return the same list.

     exceptions = User.validate_class_fields(total_input, validate_all=True)
+    if exceptions:
+        # Validation was not successful

 # Installing